- Currently, 1 trillion to 1.2 trillion insects are raised on farms annually for food and animal feed.

 Black soldier flies originally came from Latin America, but are now established in most of the world, and are common in the US and Europe.
 Similarly to mealworms, black soldier fly producers must keep a breeding colony, as the primary food product produced is made from ground black soldier fly larvae (some literature will refer to them as maggots, which is a general term for fly larvae, but the industry seems to prefer the term black soldier fly larvae).

 Adult black soldier flies are raised in netted boxes in relatively hot and humid conditions (above 73°F and 50% relative humidity).
 Water is provided (in shallow dishes to prevent drowning), and rotting food is also positioned at the bottom of the box.
-Adult black soldier flies do not eat, but will only lay eggs on available food.
+Adult black soldier flies lay eggs on available food, and are themselves typically not provided food by farmers.
 Typically, cereals, fruits, and vegetables are used.
 Food is kept moist, and mold is a frequent problem that is occasionally addressed by treating the food with antibiotics (Yang 2017).
 Black soldier flies typically lay eggs in cracks and crevices, so cardboard devices that provide appropriate conditions are provided (Bullock et al. 2013).

 Eggs are moved from the breeding colony to a nursery bin, where they hatch after up to 10 days at a high temperature (up to 86°F, Yang 2017).

 The larvae can feed on a variety of foods, from cereals to fruits and vegetables to meat to animal waste (Yang 2017).
 Because of this, black soldier fly larvae might be an especially cheap insect to farm.
 They can be grown on much of the food waste produced by other human activity, but typically require some animal protein to thrive.